Bad-ptr/persp-mode.el/README.md

 `k` -- remove buffer from perspective.
 With prefix argument reverses the effect of the `persp-autokill-buffer-on-remove`.
 `K` -- kill buffer.
+`x` -- add buffers with names matching a regexp.
+`X` -- remove buffers with names matching a regexp.
 `w` -- save perspectives to file.
 `W` -- save perspectives subset to file.
 `l` -- load perspectives from file.